DarePavlovic/Multithreaded-operating-system/README.md

 ## Overview

-This project involves the development of a small but fully functional kernel for a multithreaded operating system with time-sharing capabilities.
+This project involves the development of a small but fully functional kernel for a multithreaded operating system.
 The kernel supports thread management, memory allocation, and synchronization primitives such as semaphores.
 It is designed to run on a RISC-V processor architecture and is implemented in C/C++ with some assembly code.

 ## Features

 - **Thread Management**: Create, manage, and schedule threads within the same address space.
 - **Memory Allocation**: Custom memory allocator for dynamic memory management.
 - **Synchronization**: Support for semaphores to handle synchronization between threads.
-- **Time-Sharing**: Preemptive multitasking with time-sharing capabilities.
-- **Interrupt Handling**: Asynchronous context switching on timer and keyboard interrupts.
+- **Interrupt Handling**: Asynchronous context switching on keyboard interrupts.
 - **Console I/O**: Input and output handling via a simulated console.

 ## Architecture